masterzen/winrm/README.md

 # WinRM for Go

+_Note_: if you're looking for the `winrm` command-line tool, this has been splitted from this project and is available at [winrm-cli](https://github.com/masterzen/winrm-cli)

-This is a Go library (and command-line executable) to execute remote commands on Windows machines through the use of WinRM/WinRS.
+This is a Go library to execute remote commands on Windows machines through the use of WinRM/WinRS.

 _Note_: this library doesn't support domain users (it doesn't support GSSAPI nor Kerberos).
 It's primary target is to execute remote commands on EC2 windows machines.